acsone/kwkhtmltopdf/README.md

 This should generate a printout of the wkhtmltopdf home page to /tmp/test.pdf.

+# Run tests

+1. Start the server.
+2. Set and export `KWKHTMLTOPDF_SERVER_URL` environment variable.
+3. Run `tox`.

 # TODO

 - A few more tests.
 - See also some TODO in source code (most important one is probably detection of file arguments in the client).
 - Write an alternative client (in go?) that is easier to deploy and starts faster than the python one.